flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

 cover:  https://images.unsplash.com/photo-1439707769435-4bf7b5f265ba?fit=crop&fm=jpg&h=400&q=100&w=1450
 ---

-I am using [Spark](http://spark.apache.org/) for quite sometime now.
-In this post I will explain how to setup a simple [Spark Self-Contained Application](http://spark.apache.org/docs/latest/quick-start.html#self-contained-applications) in a slightly different way than the one in the quick start documentation, IMHO, easier.
-At the end of this post we will have built another word counting application.
+I am using [Spark](http://spark.apache.org/) for quite some time now.
+In this post, I will explain how to setup a simple [Spark Self-Contained Application](http://spark.apache.org/docs/latest/quick-start.html#self-contained-applications) in a slightly different way than the one in the quick start documentation, IMHO, easier.
+At the end of this post, we will have built another word counting application.

 # Project Structure